serraict/vine-floriday-python-supplier-api-client/work.md

 ## Doing

-* How will we do versioning?
+* Setup a ci build.

 ## Next

-* Setup a ci build.
 * import the client in Serra Vine

 ## Backlog